 One of the primary approaches to support idea generation with references is to help designers see diverse references.
 Exploring diverse ideas is crucial in terms of preventing fixation~\cite{jansson1991design}, in which a designer becomes overly fixated on a single concept, potentially hindering creativity and innovation.
 Therefore, Zhang et al.~\cite{zhang2021method} have utilized a Generative Adversarial Network (GAN) for exploring diverse images, while Matejka et al.~\cite{matejka2018dream} developed the Dream Lens to assist in exploring generative 3D design solution space.

 Another avenue of research is to help designers manage their inspirations drawn from references, particularly through the use of mood boards~\cite{eckert2000sources}.
-Prior research demonstrated that building a mood board can enhance the comprehension and interpretation of ephemeral elements in design~\cite{garner2001problem}, which is beneficial for both defining and resolving design challenges~\cite{cassidy2011mood}, and ultimately leading to a boost in creativity~\cite{lucero2015funky}.
-Therefore, many computational systems have been proposed to help designers to build an interactive mood board, such as Funky Wall~\cite{lucero2009interactive}, SemanticCollage~\cite{koch2020semanticcollage}, and May AI~\cite{koch2019may}.
+Prior research demonstrated that building a mood board can enhance the comprehension and interpretation of ephemeral elements in design~\cite{garner2001problem}, which is beneficial for both defining and resolving design challenges~\cite{cassidy2011mood} and ultimately leading to a boost in creativity~\cite{lucero2015funky}.
+Therefore, many computational systems have been proposed to help designers to build interactive mood boards, such as Funky Wall~\cite{lucero2009interactive}, SemanticCollage~\cite{koch2020semanticcollage}, and May AI~\cite{koch2019may}.

 While this paper primarily focuses on the recombination of references, we have integrated two significant insights from prior research about design references.
-First, we emphasize the importance of offering users a diverse array of images to support their creative process.
+First, we emphasize the importance of offering users diverse images to support their creative processes.
 Second, we have incorporated the concept of a mood board as a valuable tool for organizing references within our system.